 Can You Get A Service Dog If You Have OCD?
-It Depends

-What You Need To Qualify
+What You Need to Qualify

 In all cases, in order to qualify for a service animal, you will need to get approval from a physician.
 The physician will need to verify if you have OCD and how severe it is.
-Generally, service dogs are used when a condition severely impacts a persons well being.
+Generally, service dogs are used when a condition severely impacts a person’s well-being.
 Once you obtain qualification from a physician, you will be able to get a trained service dog.
-Unfortunately, service animals can be very expensive so it is important to strongly consider if getting one is a good option for you.
+Unfortunately, service animals can be very expensive, so it is important to strongly consider if getting one is a good option for you.

 How A Service Animal Can Help Someone With OCD

 Service dogs know when you have been consumed by something and they can paw at you until you snap out of it.
 This may sound blunt and to the point, but let’s give an example.
 It isn’t uncommon for someone with OCD to be in the middle of a meeting and instead of focusing on the discussion, they can be consumed by their stack of papers not aligning correctly.
 Your service animal is there to make you aware of your distraction and help regain your focus.